-Many patients get Lyme Disease each year and Lyme Disease Antibiotics are the most commonly accepted form of treatment.
+Many patients get Lyme disease each year and Lyme disease antibiotics are the most commonly accepted form of treatment.
 Estimates run anywhere from 300,000 to 1,000,000 cases per year in the United States.
-While at least 80% of these patients get a rash or flu then get better, there is a portion of patients who see their health crushed by long-term debilitating symptoms.
+While at least 80% of these patients get a rash or flu and then get better, there is a portion of patients who see their health crushed by long-term debilitating symptoms.
 Prominent symptoms include joint pain, muscle pain, headaches, fatigue, and odd neurological complications.

-I recently finished reading Conquering Lyme Disease: Science Bridges the great Divide by Brian A Fallon, MD and Jennifer Sotsky, MD out of Columbia University.
-They had an extremely interesting section about how antibiotics normally work I would like to quote from starting on page 146.
+I recently finished reading Conquering Lyme Disease: Science Bridges the Great Divide by Brian A. Fallon, MD, and Jennifer Sotsky, MD, of Columbia University.
+They had an extremely interesting section about how antibiotics normally work.
+On page 146 they state the following:

-This information was literally so shocking to me that I emailed and called several other colleaues in the medical field to see if they knew this.
-I got a resounding…”Yes Kyle that’s how it works….didn’t you know that?
+This information was so shocking to me that I emailed and called several other colleagues in the medical field to see if they knew this.
+I got a resounding, “Yes, Kyle, that’s how it works….didn’t you know that?
 Everyone knows that.”

 It is generally accepted that antibiotics eliminate the majority of bacteria, and rely upon the host to “mop up” the rest.
 If the bacteria are able to evade host “mopping,” then the logic of the scenarior falters.

-Can we use Lyme Disease Antibiotics to kill more than 90%…can we use them to kill the last 99%?
+Can we use Lyme disease antibiotics to kill more than 90%?
+Can we use them to kill the last 10%?

-This is precisely what many different routes of Lyme Disease Antibiotic treatments attempt to do.
-While this can be part of the problem, it is trying to compensate for the immune systems failure.
-Antibiotics/Killers simply bring down the bacteria population to a point where you immune system can take over and rebalance you.
+This is precisely what many different routes of Lyme disease antibiotic treatments attempt to do.
+While this can be part of the problem, it is trying to compensate for the immune system’s failure.
+Antibiotics/killers simply bring down the bacteria population to a point where your immune system can take over and rebalance you.
 The goal of all antibiotic/killer therapy is to reduce the bacterial load to a point where your immune system can win the war and return you to health.

 If the immune system failed to “mop up” the last 10% of the Lyme infection, can we rehab the immune system to do its job?

-This is the core the problem in chronic Lyme disease.
-Lyme Disease creates an imbalance in the immune system which allows it to stay in your body.
+This is the core problem in chronic Lyme disease.
+Lyme disease creates an imbalance in the immune system which allows it to stay in your body.
 This imbalance creates both an overactive immune system and an ineffective immune system.
-This means there is inflammation driving symptoms, but its not actually accomplishing anything and you can keep on being sick indefinitely.
+This means there is inflammation driving symptoms, but it’s not actually accomplishing anything and you can keep on being sick indefinitely.

-At the core of Chronic Lyme Disease, is the failure of the immune system to “mop up” the bug.
-While antibiotics/killers may be part of the solutions, ensure that you are doing things to help restore proper immune system function, or else you will continue to have symptoms from the overactive, but ineffective immune system.
+At the core of chronic Lyme disease is the failure of the immune system to “mop up” the bug.
+While antibiotics/killers may be part of the solution, ensure you are doing things to help restore proper immune system function, or else you will continue to have symptoms from the overactive yet ineffective immune system.

-While there are many different ways that we approach helping the immune system, one key component is getting natural killer cells functioning again at a high level.
+While there are many different ways we approach helping the immune system, one key component is getting natural killer cells to function again at a high level.